When you find a nursing home for a parent, you think they’ll be safe. However, sometimes the move doesn’t always go as well as you’d hope.

 Nursing Home Contributing Factors

-Another reason for abusive/aggressive behavior is the failures of the nursing home.
-The home should have adequate measures in place to prevent such resident assaults.
+Another reason for abusive/aggressive behavior is the failure of the nursing home.
+The home should have adequate measures in place to prevent such resident abuses.
 These should include:

 - Care plans: Each patient must have a care plan designed to meet their individual needs.
-This is vital to all patients but it’s especially important to patients with dementia.
-Dementia patients need routine and they may be prone to violence or anger if it’s disrupted.
+This is vital to all patients, but it’s essential to patients with dementia.
+Dementia patients need routine and may be prone to violence or anger if disrupted.

-- Failure to act on warning signs: There may have been early signs there was a problem between two patients.
+- Failure to act on warning signs: There may have been early signs of a problem between two patients.
 The resident may have had minor conflicts or shown controlling behavior towards another resident.

-- Poor training: Nursing homes must equip staff to manage or recognize resident on resident assaults/abuse and to control the situation when a resident is at risk of assaulting someone.
+- Poor training: Nursing homes must equip staff to manage or recognize resident on resident abuse and to control the situation when a resident is at risk of abusing someone.

-Nursing home staff should have plans in place to manage incidents and to prevent them.
+Nursing home staff should have plans to manage incidents and prevent them.
 These plans should include: